 Charles Capetanakis is an attorney-accountant and Partner who practices in the Real Estate Law, Trusts & Estates Law, Government Relations, Commercial Litigation and Economic Development & Tax Incentives law practice groups for the New York City law firm of Davidoff Hutcher & Citron LLP.
-His litigation work concentrates on civil and white collar crime, including securities arbitrations and investigations.
+His litigation work concentrates on civil and white-collar crime, including securities arbitrations and investigations.
 Mr. Capetanakis is also a Certified Public Accountant.

 - Law clerk to the Honorable Jose A. Gonzalez, Jr., now Senior United States District Court Judge for the Southern District of Florida (1989 to 1991) Elected to New York City’s Board of Education (District 20) Community School Board (1993, 1996, 1999)

 - Chairman NYC Board of Education (1994-97 and 1999-2000)